What is the best area to stay in Ubud?

 Is Ubud a good place to stay?

-Ubud is a very unique place and is centrally located so it’s a great base to explore Ubud and the surrounding areas.
+Ubud is a unique place and centrally located, so it’s a great base to explore Ubud and the surrounding areas.
 Ubud village is rich in culture and has beautiful traditional arts, statues, temples and gardens.
 There is so much to do and explore in Ubud and the vibe here is like no other.
-As soon as you arrive in Ubud, a sense of calmness washes over you.
+As soon as you arrive in Ubud, a calmness washes over you.

 There is so much to do and see.
 If you are staying in central Ubud, most art galleries, cafes, warungs, bars and restaurants are within a short walking distance.
 Ubud is a must-visit on every Bali agenda.